devxhub/software-automation-testing/README.md

   <img src="https://live.staticflickr.com/65535/51304040408_fdb0c064ee.jpg" alt="DEVxHUB Logo" width="200" height="200">
 </p>

-Welcome to the Software Automation Testing Contributor Program by  [DEVxHUB](https://devxhub.com)!
-We are excited to have you contribute to our project, which focuses on Automation Software Testing using Python.
+Welcome to the **Software Automation Testing Contributor Program** by  [DEVxHUB](https://devxhub.com)!
+We are excited to have you contribute to our project, which focuses on **Automation Software Testing using Python**.
 This README will guide you on how to join, contribute, and be a part of our growing community.

 ## Table of Contents